Explore the Guide

 - Ask high-level questions about affordability and timing

-Narrowing Options & Getting Clarity
+Narrowing Options & Priorities

 As priorities take shape, the process becomes more focused.
 Buyers begin narrowing choices based on lifestyle, budget, and timing.